0xRick/0xRick.github.io/_posts/2019-8-17-helpline.md

 layout: post
 title: Hack The Box - Helpline
 categories: hack-the-box
-tags: [Windows, Web, RCE, Cryptography, Windows Exploitation]
+tags: [windows, web, rce, cryptography, windows-exploitation]
+description: My write-up for Helpline from Hack The Box.
 image: /hackthebox/helpline/0.png
 ---

 <hr>
-### Quick Summary
+## Quick Summary
-#### Hey guys today Helpline retired and here's my write-up about it.
+<br> Hey guys today Helpline retired and here's my write-up about it.
 I really liked this box because It taught me some interesting stuff about Windows internals.
 The first shell I got on this box was as `nt authority/system` which means that I technically rooted the box.
 But the flags were `EFS` encrypted so I had to find a way to read them.
 It's a Windows box and its ip is `10.10.10.152`, I added it to `/etc/hosts` as `helpline.htb`.
 Let's jump right in !
 ![](/images/hackthebox/helpline/0.png)
 <hr>
-### Nmap
+## Nmap
-#### As always we will start with `nmap` to scan for open ports and services :
+<br> As always we will start with `nmap` to scan for open ports and services :
 ```
 # Nmap 7.70 scan initiated Thu Aug 15 20:55:21 2019 as: nmap -sV -sT -sC -o nmapinitial helpline.htb
 Nmap scan report for helpline.htb (10.10.10.132)